abhinavminhas/shadowroot-digger-dotnet/README.md

     ShadowRootAssist.GetShadowRootElement()
     ShadowRootAssist.GetNestedShadowRootElement()
     ```
     The returned shadow root element from above extension methods can be used to find element/s encapsulated within it.
-Check the solution tests for more information.
     **NOTE:** *Use **[jQuery Selectors](https://www.w3schools.com/jquery/jquery_ref_selectors.asp)** or **[CSS Selectors](https://www.w3schools.com/cssref/css_selectors.asp)** for shadow root identifications.*
 3. Use below extension methods for checking if shadow root or nested shadow root exists or not.
     ```